Join our mobile Rapid Response Network!

 About

-Lynx are generally found in moist, boreal forests that have cold, snowy winters and a high density of their favorite prey: the snowshoe hare.
+Lynx are generally found in boreal forests with cold, snowy winters and a high density of their favorite prey: the snowshoe hare.
 Lynx can be found throughout much of the boreal forest of Alaska and Canada.
-Today, in the Lower 48 they are known to have sustained breeding populations in Montana, Washington, Maine, and Minnesota and have been reintroduced to Colorado.
+In the Lower 48 they are known to have sustained breeding populations in Montana, Washington, Maine and Minnesota and have been reintroduced to Colorado.

-It is difficult to have an accurate estimate, but in the lower 48, lynx populations can currently be generalized as quite low and substantially reduced from historical levels.
+Canada lynx population size is largely unknown, as it is difficult to get an accurate estimate on this species.
+In the lower 48, however, lynx populations are known to be substantially reduced from historical levels.

-Generally solitary animals, lynx usually hunt and travel alone, and are slightly more active at night than by day.
+Generally solitary animals, lynx usually hunt and travel alone, and are slightly more active at night.
 Lynx hunt by actively walking, flushing and chasing prey, and by using resting or hunting beds to wait for prey to come close, and then giving chase.

 Lynx are specialized hunters that target snowshoe hare, which make up the bulk of their diet.
 Lynx are also known to occasionally eat mice, voles, grouse, ptarmigan, red squirrel and carrion.